DataDecay/DecayBot/README.md

 ![Server Badge](https://img.shields.io/badge/dynamic/json?url=https%3A%2F%2Fraw.githubusercontent.com%2FDataDecay%2FDecayBot%2Frefs%2Fheads%2Fmaster%2Fconfig%2Fdefault.json&query=%24.connection.serverName&label=Current%20Server&color=purple
 )

-*NOTE: This is just a personal project, so some things may be broken.*
+*NOTE: This is just a personal chatbot, so some things may be broken.
+I have only tested it on **ONE** computer/server and it may not work on yours.
+If it does not just open a [github issues ticket](https://github.com/DataDecay/DecayBot/issues/new) I guess*

 DecayBot is the bot of DataDecay for use as a chatbot.
 Chat `db:help` for a command list.

 To run, install npm and NodeJS.
-Run `npm install` and then run `nodemon`
+Run `npm install` and then run `npm start` in the project directory.

 For further configuration, go into the `config` folder. `default.json` should be easy enough to understand, but `commands.json` is a little more complicated.
 Users is easy, but I am going to modify it and improve the security.
 [Command Documentation](tutorials/commands.md)